 If you answered yes to this question, it’s possible that you are sleeping each night in an awkward position.
 It is important to choose a pillow that is at the perfect height for your unique neck and spine.
 With so many options on the market, this can sometimes be an arduous task.

 For a little help with determining which pillow would be best for help with neck pain, you can consult our recommendations.
 For those with back pain, it’s a good idea to take a look at your particular sleeping position.
 If you are a side sleeper, then you might be an exception to the one pillow rule.

 Two Pillows for Side Sleepers

 Don’t get too excited.
 The rule still applies for beneath your head.
 However, it is best to put that second pillow between your knees.
 According to the University of Rochester, putting a cushion between your knees at night helps to prevent the leg on top from pulling your spine out of alignment.
 This will ultimately relieve any stress on your lower back and your hips.
-You can check our side sleeper picks if this is your preferred position, although the one for your knees doesn’t have to be so high quality.
+You can check our side sleeper pillows if this is your preferred position, although the one for your knees doesn't have to be so high quality.